open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 #### MultiSpanProcessor

-A MultiSpanProcessor accepts a list of Span Processors.
+A MultiSpanProcessor accepts a list of span processors.

 Example: